gricardo87/pokemon-colorscripts/README.md

 The program is located at usr/local/opt/pokemon-colorscripts/ with the script being symlinked to /usr/local/bin/

 ## How it works
-The program itself is a simple shell script that prints out text files corresponding to the relevant pokemon or a randomly selected pokemon.
+The program itself is a simple python script that prints out text files corresponding to the relevant pokemon or a randomly selected pokemon.
 The textfiles formatted with appropriate colors can be found in the *colorscripts* folder.
 The sprites were taken from [pokemondb](https://pokemondb.net/sprites) and were converted into text